Beach-Walk/fliptnote-hatena-rip/README.md

 # fliptnote-hatena-rip
-Download .ppm files of flipnotes from users achieved by sudomemo
+Download .ppm files of flipnotes from users archived by sudomemo

 Only tested with DSI flipnotes.